Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Blind Annotation Protocol

-Note that though we design these methods under the assumption of homomorphic encryption schemes, some of the secure multi-party computation protocols may also be suitable for adopting these methods~\cite{lindell2020secure}.
+It is worth mentioning that, among all the predefined functions, one function is \texttt{is\_in($\enc{a}$, $\enc{b}$)} that tests if the encrypted string $\enc{a}$ is a sub-string of the encrypted string $\enc{b}$.
+This is the core to measure if a certain feature $\enc{a}$ exists in a record $\enc{b}$.
 In terms of extensibility, as long as a function needed can be encapsulated in a way that is able to compute homomorphically, it is safe to be added to the framework.